franciscobrenner/franciscobrenner/README.md

 addition to any team.
 Dedicated, hardworking, and committed to becoming a dependable and valuable team member.

-- 👀 I’m interested in becoming a Fullstack developer, currently learning the basis in HTML, CSS and Javascript.
+- 👀 I’m interested in becoming a Fullstack developer, currently learning HTML, CSS and Javascript.

-- 🌱 I’m currently a student in Rocketseat's Explorer program, focused on Reactjs and Nodejs.
+- 🌱 I’m a student in Rocketseat's Explorer program, focused on Reactjs and Nodejs.

 ## 📌 Conect with me